cortoproject/corto/README.md

 ```
 corto add <myproject> <package>
 ```
 When you are using your own buildsystem, you'll need to list your dependencies in a `packages.txt` file.
 This file must be located in a `.corto` directory in your project root.
-For example, if you want to add the dependency `/bar` to your `foo` project, add a the following to `foo/.corto/packages.txt`:
+For example, if you want to add the dependency `/bar` to your `foo` project, add the following line to `foo/.corto/packages.txt`:
 ```
 /bar
 ```